zackw/www.owlfolio.org/content/possibly-useful/northwest-talent.md

+---
-Title: Do not do business with Northwest Talent Search
+title: Do not do business with Northwest Talent Search
-Date: 2016-04-02 12:02:44
+date: 2016-04-02 12:02:44
-Slug: northwest-talent
+slug: northwest-talent
+...

 A depressing number of computer industry recruiters cannot be bothered to read the very first paragraph of my LinkedIn profile (which is now